suntorytime/phase-2-part-B/part-3/README.md

 We want to validate our models before attempting to write to the database.
 Add validations to the models, according to the following descriptions.
 Tests have been written for the behaviors of each model.
 The tests for these validations have been placed in an example group named *validations*.

 **Auction**
-- An auction's item must exitst.
+- An auction's item must exist.
 - An auction's lister must exist.
 - An auction must have a start date and time.
 - An auction must have an end date and time.